kailash-manasarovar/statement/docs/timeline/2024/april.md

 ??? info "Resignation letter to Paqui Fornet"
     Carrer Furs 15</br>
     Portal 1, ESC2, Piso 3, Apt 17</br>
-    Denia</br>
+    Dénia</br>
     03700 Alicante</br>
     Monday 8th April 2024</br>
     </br>
     To whom it may concern,</br>
     </br>
-    After a two-year campaign of gender violence in the form of bullying, aggression, and psychological intimidation by teachers and staff at the Tenor Cortis conservatory in Denia, I now have sufficient fear for my personal safety that I will no longer be coming to classes.</br>
+    After a two-year campaign of gender violence in the form of bullying, aggression, and psychological intimidation by teachers and staff at the Tenor Cortis conservatory in Dénia, I now have sufficient fear for my personal safety that I will no longer be coming to classes.</br>
     </br>
-    The latest flurry of violent imagery and messages on Twitter, and the psychological bullying at the piano concert on Tuesday 12th March - in which a woman dressed up to look exactly like a friend, Lorraine Blackbourn, who tragically committed suicide in Denia after gender-based bullying and intimidation - I consider to signify a genuine threat to my life.</br>
+    The latest flurry of violent imagery and messages on Twitter, and the psychological bullying at the piano concert on Tuesday 12th March - in which a woman dressed up to look exactly like a friend, Lorraine Blackbourn, who tragically committed suicide in Dénia after gender-based bullying and intimidation - I consider to signify a genuine threat to my life.</br>
     </br>
-    I previously understood the bullying to come from a small number of teachers and staff, and their families/friends on the streets of Denia, as I mentioned many times in my private letters of complaint I wrote to the Generalitat.
+    I previously understood the bullying to come from a small number of teachers and staff, and their families/friends on the streets of Dénia, as I mentioned many times in my private letters of complaint I wrote to the Generalitat.
 As you know, these letters were ignored completely.
 I received no reply at all.
 They were, instead, shared with teachers and staff at the conservatory.</br>
     </br>
-    Sharing these letters was obviously going to put me in even more danger at the school, online, and in the streets of Denia.</br>
+    Sharing these letters was obviously going to put me in even more danger at the school, online, and in the streets of Dénia.</br>
     </br>
     I believe there are also private and stolen photos, recordings, and videos of me; hacked with the sole intention of shaming and silencing me, perhaps blackmailing too, and it concerns me that other students, especially young women and children, may be suffering in the same way.
 I have informed numerous authorities about this.</br>
     </br>